Skip to content

 Border Collies also like receiving direction.
 They require firm leadership from an owner who has the time and patience to follow through with obedience lessons and training.
 They will dominate a weak-willed owner, so it's very important that a Border Collie understands who's boss around the house.
 Severe punishment or harsh treatment for infractions or disobedience are not recommended because they can cause negative reactions in Border Collies, whereas positive reinforcement helps them.

 Border Collies are medium-sized dogs with a light frame, long hair, and athletic bodies that are strong and agile.
 The typical Border Collie has a slightly wide head with a tapered muzzle, half-perked ears and dark, oval eyes.
 The long tail sometimes raises but never curls over the back.
-Their coats are usually sleek and their coat colors are solid black, black and white, black and gray, or red and white.
+Their coats are usually sleek and their coat colours are solid black, black and white, black and grey, or red and white.

 Looking for help with your dog?